waynetee/tp/docs/DeveloperGuide.md

    1. Prerequisites: List all properties using the `list` command.
 Multiple properties in the list.

    2. Test case: `delete property 1`<br>
       Expected: First property is deleted from the list.
-Details of the deleted property shown in the status message.
+Details of the deleted property shown.

    3. Test case: `delete property 0`<br>
       Expected: No property is deleted.
-Error message shown in the status message.
+Error message shown.

    4. Other incorrect delete commands to try: `delete`, `delete property x` (where x is larger than the list size)<br>
       Expected: Similar to previous test cases.